Last Updated on 17 December, 2020 by Veronica

 Visit the Henry Rabbit Station

-If you take Route 4, you will go through Staunton, where it is the Henry Rabbit Station, which is an old gas station that also acts as an outdoor museum of Route 66.
+If you take Route 4, you will go through Staunton, the Henry Rabbit Station, an old gas station that also acts as an outdoor museum of Route 66.

 Route 66 from Staunton to Mount Olive runs parallel to Interstate 55.
-There’s a former Soulsby Shell Gas Station in Mount Olive, although already seen a lot of these.
+There’s a former Soulsby Shell Gas Station in Mount Olive, although already seen many of these.

 Continue along the old Route 66 that runs parallel to I-55 to Litchfield, where you’ll find the motorcycle shop called Niehaus.
 When we were there, the exhibition was brutal, mostly Goldwings.

 From Litchfield, Route 66 and I-55 merge, so there’s no alternative; you have to go within the I-55.
-Continue to Waggoner, where there’s a statue of the Virgin Mary, which is a replica of the Virgin of Lourdes called “Our Lady of the Highways.”
+Continue to Waggoner, where there’s a Virgin Mary statue, which is a replica of the Virgin of Lourdes called “Our Lady of the Highways.”

 Springfield, Illinois

-In Springfield is the Cozy Dog Drive Inn that has been running since the 2nd World War.
-They invented the Cozy Dog, a kind of hot dog but rather to put the wiener into bread, coated in batter, has a stick, and eats.
+In Springfield is the Cozy Dog Drive Inn which has been running since the 2nd World War.
+They invented the Cozy Dog, a kind of hot dog, but rather put the wiener into bread, coated in batter, has a stick, and eats.
 It became very famous on Route 66.

-Springfield was founded in 1819 and is known, especially because Abraham Lincoln lived in this city and has his tomb in the Oak Ridge Cemetery city.
-You can also visit the city with no rush and see the house where Lincoln lived.
+Springfield was founded in 1819 and is known, especially because Abraham Lincoln lived in this city and had his tomb in the Oak Ridge Cemetery.
+You can also visit the city without rush and see the house where Lincoln lived.

 Nowadays, it has been converted into a museum.
 Also, some ancient government buildings are in Springfield.

 They live as if they were in the eighteenth century.
-Don’t be surprised to see them at all.
-The largest Amish community in Illinois is in Arcola.
+So don’t be surprised to see them at all.
+The largest Amish community in Illinois is Arcola.
 You can detour if you want and go there, but beware, they don’t like to be taken in pictures (logically).

 Before Bloomington is McLean, where Dixie Truckers Home is, for many years here, in a small parlor, the “Route 66 Hall of Fame”, with pictures, souvenirs, and memories of Route 66, but it was moved to Pontiac, Illinois, due to a fire in 2004.